Guide

 Captures the current filesystem state.
 Pure observation — no claim about whether the system is good or trusted.

 Your deliberate sign-off: "I've reviewed this scan and vouch for it as the trusted state."
-Unlocks all downstream commands.
+Enables downstream workflows that rely on a confirmed baseline.

 Fast, targeted verification of specific areas against the baseline.
 Faster than a full compare.